SamBkamp/6502emu/README.md

 You can compile this emulator with `make`, if you are writing code for this project I suggest you run `make dev` instead.
 There is also a `make clean` to clean up executable files.

+### Compiling for this emulator

+I suggest compiling binaries for this emulator with (vasm)[http://sun.hasenbraten.de/vasm/].
+For now, all binaries are mounted at 0x8000 by the emulator itself, so assume the start of your program occurs at 0x8000.
+Also, for now you can (and should) end your program with 0xbb; this unused opcode signals to the emulator that execution has ended.
+You can do this with `.byte $bb` (make sure you compile with -dotdir).
+This quitting mechanism will change with the first Beta release though.

 ## How it works

 This emulator seeks to emulate a 65C02 connected via data and address bus to a 65k RAM chip.

 The "chip" starts with a reset function that reads an address at 0xFFFC/D which it will jump to and begin execution.
-Execution starts in the `step()` function where it reads the opcode at the program counter, then uses a look-up table declared at the top of `main6502.c` to call 2 functions.
+Execution starts in the `step()` function where it reads the opcode at the program counter, then uses a look-up table declared in `opcode_table.h` to call 2 functions.
 First, the addressing mode function, these functions format the addressing mode for the opcode to process.
 Then the opcode function is called.
 Each opcode and addressing mode corresponds to a function call declared in `opcodes.h` and defined in `opcodes.c`.

 There exists a CPU context/state struct defined in the main function.
 It contains registers, ea and a pointer to the RAM (which is allocated with an mmap call). c.registers is a pointer to a cpu_registers struct (all relevant structs are typedef'd in `prot.h`) and contains all the registers. ea is a 16-bit unsigned integer referring to a calculated effective address.
 This is how the addressing functions pass their calculations onto the opcodes.